Course Catalog 2024-2025

 ANT 248 Medical Anthropology (4 Credits)

-This course looks at the cultural construction of illness through an examination of systems of diagnosis, classification and therapy in both non-Western and Western societies.
-Special attention is given to the role of the traditional healer, the anthropological contribution to international health care and the training of physicians in the United States.
-Not open to first years.
+This course looks at the cultural construction of illness by examining systems of diagnosis, classification, and therapy in both non-Western and Western societies.
+Special attention is given to the role of the traditional healer, the anthropological contribution to international health care, and the training of physicians in the United States.
+Restrictions: Not open to first years.
 Enrollment limited to 30. {N}{S}

 Fall, Spring, Alternate Years